-I am a post doctorate researcher at the University of Glasgow.
+I am a Lord Kelvin-Adam Smith Research Fellow in Sensor Systems at the University of Glasgow.
 I completed my PhD in 2009 under the supervision of Dr. Iadh Ounis.
 My thesis was titled The Voting Model for People Search.

 I am interested in information retrieval (IR) in Web, Enterprise, social settings.
 I regularly participate in TREC, and jointly co-ordinated the TREC Blog track from 2006-2010, and the Microblog track (from 2011-).